Ruby (1977 film)

 Ruby is a 1977 American supernatural horror film directed by Curtis Harrington, and starring Piper Laurie, Stuart Whitman, and Roger Davis.
-Its plot follows a former gun moll in 1951 Florida who operates a drive-in theater, where bizarre supernatural occurrences begin to plague her staff of ex-mobsters, as well as her mute daughter.
+Its plot follows a former gun moll in 1951 Florida who operates a drive-in theater, where bizarre supernatural occurrences begin to plague her staff of ex-mobsters as well as her mute daughter.

 Plot

 In 1935 Florida, lowlife mobster Nicky Rocco is betrayed and executed in the swampy backwoods as his pregnant gun moll Ruby Claire watches.
 He swears vengeance with his dying breath, and then she suddenly goes into labor.
 Sixteen years later in 1951, Ruby is now running a drive-in theater in the backwoods near her home and employs ex-mobsters to run the theater.
-Her 16-year-old daughter, Leslie Claire, is mute and has been since birth, and resides in the home with Ruby, her lover and henchman Vince, and Jake Miller, a blind, wheelchair-bound former mobster who had his eyes cut out.
-Ruby spends her days overseeing the theater's operations as well as lamenting her short-lived career as a lounge singer.
+Her 16-year-old daughter, Leslie Claire, is mute and has been since birth, and she resides in the home with Ruby, her lover and henchman Vince, and Jake Miller, a blind, wheelchair-using former mobster who had his eyes cut out.
+Ruby spends her days overseeing the theater's operations and lamenting her short-lived career as a lounge singer.

-One evening during a drive-in showing, the projectionist Jess Littinger experiences poltergeist activity in the projection booth and then is found hanged.
+One evening during a drive-in showing of Attack of the 50-Foot Woman, the projectionist Jess Littinger experiences poltergeist activity in the projection booth, and he then is found hanged.
 Ruby dismisses his death as a suicide and instructs Vince to get rid of his body.
 Meanwhile, Lila June, a patron at the theater, is given a necklace from Louie, a clerk at the concession stand, that he stole from Ruby.
 He attempts to rape Lila, but she flees.
 Louie is accosted by an invisible force in the woods that kills him.
 The following morning, Leslie and Vince find Louie's bloodied corpse hanging from a tree.
 Ruby fears that Nicky's spirit has returned to torment her, fearing he believes she lured him to his death.